- Events Calendar

 - Féile Na Mara / Achill Island Festival of the Sea

 A unique exploration of the anthropology of Irish Food

-A unique event exploring the anthropology of Irish Food entitled Hearth and Community will take place on Achill Island from Friday 10th – Sunday 12th September 2021.
-This three day event will explore how the environment dictates food and how this food has been central through the ages in creating community, conceiving traditions and providing a unique identity to the West of Ireland.
+A unique event exploring the anthropology of Irish Food entitled Hearth and Community will take place on Achill Island.
+This event will explore how the environment dictates food and how this food has been central through the ages in creating community, conceiving traditions and providing a unique identity to the West of Ireland.

 One of the highlights of the weekend will be a recreation of the prehistoric Fulacht Fiadh.
 Dating from the Neolithic period, this ancient cooking method will be demonstrated using meat from the ancient mhaol cow which dates from the Bronze Age and is mentioned in the famous epic the Mayo Táin.
 A varied list of academic lecturers will speak over the weekend with more details to be released over the coming weeks.